iremeyiokur/COVID-19-Preventions-Control-System/README.md

 ## License Agreement ##

-1. Interactive Systems Laboratory Unconstrained Face Mask Dataset (ISL-UFMD) and Interactive Systems Laboratory Unconstrained Face Hand Interaction Dataset (ISL-UFHD) are available for non-commercial research purposes only.
+1. Interactive Systems Labs Unconstrained Face Mask Dataset (ISL-UFMD) and Interactive Systems Laboratory Unconstrained Face Hand Interaction Dataset (ISL-UFHD) are available for non-commercial research purposes only.
 2. The published ISL-UFMD and ISL-UFHD datasets were collected from various sources from the Internet and they have different source licenses.
 3. Neither The Interactive Systems Laboratory nor Karlsruhe Institute of Technology are not responsible for the content of these images.
 4. You agree not to redistribute, reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes, any part of the datasets/images, and any part of derived information/data/metadata.
 5. You agree not to further copy, and redistribute any part of the ISL-UFMD and ISL-UFHD datasets except for internal use at a single site within the same research organization.
-6. The ISL Lab has the right to terminate your access to the ISL-UFMD and ISL-UFHD datasets at any time.
+6. The Interactive Systems Labs (ISL) has the right to terminate your access to the ISL-UFMD and ISL-UFHD datasets at any time.

 Each portion of the ISL-UFMD and ISL-UFHD datasets with sources and source licenses.
-Please note that datasets themselves are available under the license that is explained above by ISL Lab.
+Please note that datasets themselves are available under the license that is explained above by Interactive Systems Labs (ISL).

 ### Pexels Images ###